Molly D. Smith has worked "from sea to shining sea" -- literally.

+To this day Smith vividly recalls those early-1970s productions at the famed regional theatre.
 "My work at Perseverance has been very much influenced by Arena Stage," Smith said in a recent phone interview sandwiched between myriad meetings at the D.C. theatre.
 "I've always experienced Zelda Fichandler as the great mind of the American theatre."

 It was while she was a student in D.C. that Smith met another 'great mind' of American theatre: the then-fledgling playwright Paula Vogel.